 - Social media handles for sharing: You can add your social media handles to your Thank You pages and help customers spread the word about your offer.

-- Increases Trust and Establishes a personal connection: You can showcase customer testimonials and case study snippets on your Thank You pages to increase trust for your business.
+- Establishes a personal connection: You can showcase customer testimonials and case study snippets on your Thank You pages to increase trust for your business.

 Here’s what happens when you sign-up to watch Instapage’s webinar: